steverichey/SpectrogramJS/README.md

 A JavaScript tool for obfuscating images in the [spectrogram](http://en.wikipedia.org/wiki/Spectrogram) data of audio files.
 Designed to be simple, free, and fast.

+## Status

+Drag-and-drop functionality is in place, with some arbitrary image manipulation, but audio export is not supported yet.

 ## Usage

 Go [here](http://steverichey.github.io/SpectrogramJS/).